-Please join us for Bentley Systems, Incorporated's Annual Meeting of Stockholders on Thursday, May 26, 2022, at 11:00 a.m., Eastern Time.
-Due to the public health impact of the coronavirus outbreak (COVID-19) and to support the health and well-being of our stockholders and colleagues, enable increased stockholder accessibility, improve meeting efficiency, and reduce costs, the Annual Meeting will be held in a virtual meeting format only and will be conducted via live audio webcast.
-You will be able to attend the Annual Meeting online, vote your shares electronically, and submit your questions during the Annual Meeting via a live audio webcast by visiting www.meetnow.global/MFP6NDH.
+Please join us for Bentley Systems, Incorporated's Annual Meeting of Stockholders on Thursday, May 25, 2023, at 11:00 a.m., Eastern Time, which will be held in a virtual meeting format only and will be conducted via live audio webcast.
+You will be able to attend the Annual Meeting online, vote your shares electronically, and submit your questions during the Annual Meeting via a live audio webcast by visiting www.meetnow.global/BENTLEY23.

 Attached to this letter are a Notice of Annual Meeting of Stockholders and Proxy Statement, which describe the business to be conducted at the meeting.
-This Proxy Statement and the enclosed proxy card and annual report are first being sent to stockholders on or about April 14, 2022.
+This Proxy Statement and the enclosed proxy card and annual report are first being sent to stockholders on or about April 14, 2023.
 We urge you to read the accompanying materials regarding the matters to be voted on at the meeting and to submit your voting instructions by proxy.